Career conversations with students toolkit

 - Wois.org: The Washington Occupation Information System provides career interest assessments, occupational information, education needed for occupations, salary information and occupational outlook.
-Students need a site key to access the database off campus.
-Ask Career Services for the site key needed to access this resource off campus (changes each September.

 - O'NET: This occupational information site, Sponsored by US Dept. of Labor/Employment and Training Administration, provides information on occupational outlook, summary, training, education, work styles, interests, and related occupations.

 LinkedIn is a professional networking site designed specifically for the employment community.
 The site allows students to search for jobs and internships as well as connect with professionals and alumni working in fields of interest.

 How to prepare for, research, and apply to graduate school